-When you have decided to leave a company, it is a good idea to say goodbye to your co-workers and colleagues.
-Sending an email to each co-worker is a convenient, great way to send your farewell.
+When you have decided to leave a company or you have lost your job, it is a good idea to say goodbye to your coworkers and colleagues.
+Writing an email to each coworker is a convenient and polite way to send your farewell.
 It is also an effective means to stay connected; you want to keep your colleagues in your professional network, even after you switch jobs.

 Read below for tips on how to say goodbye to your colleagues.
-You can also use the sample goodbye email below as a template from which to develop your own email to co-workers.
+You can also use the sample goodbye emails below as templates from which to develop your own email to coworkers.

 How to Say Goodbye at Work